Good Diet = Healthy Teeth

 A balanced diet is essential for healthy gum tissue around the teeth.
 A diet high in certain kinds of carbohydrates, such as sugar and starches, may place your child at extra risk of tooth decay.
-Harmful starchy foods include breads, crackers, pasta, and such snacks as pretzels and potato chips.
-Even fruits, a few vegetables and most milk products have at least one type of sugar.
-A peanut butter and jelly sandwich, for example, not only has sugar in the jelly, but may have sugar added to the peanut butter.
+Harmful starchy foods include bread, crackers, pasta, and such snacks as pretzels and potato chips.
+Even fruits, a few vegetables, and most milk products have at least one type of sugar.
+Peanut butter and jelly sandwiches, for example, not only has sugar in the jelly but may have sugar added to the peanut butter.
 Sugar is also added to such condiments as catsup and salad dressings.

 Kids who consume too much soda and not enough nutritional beverages are prone to tooth decay in addition to serious ailments later in life, such as diabetes and osteoporosis.
 Drinking carbonated soft drinks regularly can contribute to the erosion of tooth enamel.
 Soft drinks contain sticky sugars that bacteria in our mouths use as an energy source.
 They break down into acids and adhere to tooth surfaces.
 Using a straw when drinking soda can help keep sugar away from teeth.

 Remind your child to rinse his or her mouth with water after meals, especially during school, in order to leave their teeth free of sugar and acid.